 She would also skip some of the steps in the recipe.
 She rarely creamed the butter – in later years she would often use margarine.
 All ingredients except for the flour would be added to the bowl and mixed until well combined.
 She didn’t see the necessity to sift the flour anymore either.
-If time is of the essence, feel free to skip these steps.
+If time is of the essence (or you are baking with kids), feel free to skip these steps.

 I am biased

 Don’t just take my word for it: try Grandma’s peanut butter biscuits today.
 I am confident that you will agree with me.
 They truly are the best peanut butter biscuits – and they are so easy to make!

 What was your favourite cookie as a child?